lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 * Joint position, defined in  model space coordinate system.
 * Joint orientation, defined also in model space coordinate system.
 The orientation in fact is a quaternion whose w-component is not included.

 Before continuing explaining the rest of the file let’s talk about quaternions.
 Quaternions are four component elements that are used to represent rotation.
-Up to now, we have been using Euler angles (yaw, pitch roll) to define rotations, which basically define rotation around the x, y and z angles.
-Euler angles present some problems when working with rotations, specifically you must be aware of the correct order to apply de rotations and some operations can get very complex.
+Up to now, we have been using Euler angles (yaw, pitch and roll) to define rotations, which basically define rotation around the x, y and z angles.
+But, Euler angles present some problems when working with rotations, specifically you must be aware of the correct order to apply de rotations and some operations can get very complex.

 This where quaternions come to help in order to solve this complexity.
 As it has been said before a quaternion is defined as a set of 4 numbers (x, y, z, w).
 Quaternions define a rotation axis and the rotation angle around that axis.

 ![Quaternion](quaternion.png)

 You can check in the web the mathematical definition of each of the components but the good news is that JOML, the math library we are using, provides support for them.
 We can construct rotation matrices based on quaternions and perform some transformation to vectors with them.

-Let’s get back to the joints definition, the w component is missing but it can be easily calculated with the help of the rest of the values.
-We will review it when the code that parses MD5 files is explained.
+Let’s get back to the joints definition, the $$w$$ component is missing but it can be easily calculated with the help of the rest of the values.
+You can check the source code to see how it's done.

 After the joints definition you can find the definition of the different meshes that compose a model.
 Below you can find a fragment of a Mesh definition form one of the samples.

 ```text